Azure/durabletask/docs/telemetry/traces/semantic-conventions.md

 ## Overview
 This document serves as a specification for Distributed Tracing in the DurableTask Framework.
 It includes a list of all spans, their attributes, and detailed information about what constitutes each respective span.
 We want to gather community feedback and encourage any comments with suggestions and questions.

-## References
-- [Open Telemetry Trace Semantic Conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions "Open Telemetry Trace Semantic Conventions") – various trace semantic conventions we reference throughout this document.
-Particularly, we pull in some attributes defined in these files.

-## Specification
-The following only applies to `DurableTask.Core`

 ## Table of Contents
 1. [Attributes](#attributes)
 2. Spans <br>